Asking for a Letter of Recommendation (LoR)

 The sooner you request an LoR, the sooner your potential letter writer can begin to note the knowledge, abilities, and personal characteristics that make you a desirable candidate for residency.
 Allow letter writers plenty of time to reflect upon your performance so they are prepared to meet program deadlines for receiving LoRs.

 You should monitor program deadlines.
-Application timelines for the 2016 residency application season will be available in June on the websites of ERAS Support Services at ECFMG and ECHO; you should review these general resources.
+Application timelines for the current residency application season will be available in June on the ERAS Support Services at ECFMG website; you should review these general resources.

 If you are a medical school student, at the start of your clinical rotations, you may want to consider scheduling a one-on-one meeting with the clerkship director to discuss your intention to apply for residency in the United States.
 Ask if he or she would be willing to provide you with an LoR to support your application, and inquire about performance standards that you would need to meet in order for him/her to write a positive LoR.
 It is important, however, to not make a potential letter writer feel pressured; your goal is to secure a genuine and sincere recommendation.